carpentries-incubator/managing-computational-projects/README.md

 ## Maintainer(s)

-Current maintainers of this lesson are
+Current developers and maintainers of this lesson are

 * Lydia France
 * Malvika Sharan